eliben/asdl_parser/README.rst

 asdl_parser
 ===========

-Standalone ASDL parser for upstream CPython 3.x
+Standalone ASDL parser for upstream CPython 3.x.

+The parser is in a single file - asdl.py; it contains a hand-written lexer and a recursive-descent parser.

-Note: asdl_c.py and Python.asdl are copied over from the CPython repository. asdl_c.py has only very small cleanups applied.
+Note: Python.asdl (the ASDL definition file for Python) and asdl_c.py (emitter for Python-ast.[hc]) are copied over from the CPython repository (default branch); I applied asdl_c.py some very small cleanups to asdl_c.py, mainly because asdl.py produces cleaner ASTs than the old Spark-based parser.
+When run, it produces exactly the same Python-ast.[hc] as in upstream CPython.

 License
 =======